vpayno/exercism-workspace/go/blackjack/blackjack-doc.md

 func FirstTurn(card1, card2, dealerCard string) string
 ```

-FirstTurn returns the decision for the first turn\, given two cards of the player and one card of the dealer\.
+FirstTurn returns the decision for the first turn, given two cards of the player and one card of the dealer.

 <details><summary>Example</summary>
 <p>